Whitehare2023/dart_solana/README.md

 这是我封装的一些方法，供大家使用。
 Here are some of the methods I have encapsulated for your use:

-- 地址锁定表
-  addressLockupTable
-- 关联代币账户
+- addressLockupTable
-  associatedTokenAccount
-- 计算预算
+- associatedTokenAccount
-  computeBudget
+- computeBudget
 - ed25519
-- 备忘录
-  memo
-- 名称服务
+- memo
-  nameService
+- nameService
 - secp256k1
-- spl代币
-  splToken
-- spl代币元数据
+- splToken
-  splTokenMetaData
-- spl代币交换
+- splTokenMetaData
-  splTokenSwap
-- 质押
+- splTokenSwap
-  stake
-- 质押池
+- stake
-  stakePool
-- 系统
+- stakePool
-  system
-- 代币贷款
+- system
-  tokenLending
-- 投票
+- tokenLending
-  vote
+- vote
 - Metaplex
-- 拍卖行
-  auctionHouse
-- 拍卖师
+- auctionHouse
-  auctioneer
-- 泡泡糖
+- auctioneer
-  bubblegum
-- 糖果机核心
+- bubblegum
-  candyMachineCore
-- 固定价格销售
+- candyMachineCore
-  fixedPriceSale
-- 甘露
+- fixedPriceSale
-  gumdrop
+- gumdrop
 - hydra
-- NFT包
-  nftPacks
-- 代币缠绕
+- nftPacks
-  tokenEntangler
-- 代币元数据
+- tokenEntangler
-  tokenMetaData
+- tokenMetaData

-该插件支持Solana缓冲布局结构，使相关数据的编码和解码变得轻而易举。
-The plugin facilitates the Solana Buffer layout structure, enabling effortless encoding and decoding of pertinent data.